 The way we communicate with others sets the tone for our relationships and lays the foundation for our long-term reputation and revenue.
 In our communication, it’s not just the message we’re trying to get across to our recipients that matters most.
 Our recipients’ needs, wants, and interests should be equal to our own.
 To build genuine connection, we need to approach communication in a way that demonstrates that we understand and value what’s important to them.

 In today’s episode, I have the pleasure of chatting with my longtime friend and two-time coauthor, Steve Pacinelli, CMO at BombBomb.
-In our conversation, Steve shares what he learned throughout writing our new book, Human-Centered Communication, and we discuss some of our experts’ most actionable and exciting lessons.
+In our conversation, Steve shares what he learned throughout writing our Wall Street Journal bestselling second book, Human-Centered Communication, and we discuss some of our experts’ most actionable and exciting lessons.

 • Why customer experience is built on the exploration of a shared belief